Meta-Yu/Yu-Intern-Project-Enhancing-3D-Data-Curation-and-Evaluation/README.md

 ## 5. Install EVO for evaluating camera trajectory
   1. Check the requirements and install EVO following the GitHub [EVO](https://github.com/MichaelGrupp/evo/tree/master).
   2. Check files format before using EVO via: [EVO-formats](https://github.com/MichaelGrupp/evo/wiki/Formats).

-# :yum: Benefits of this recipe
-This recipe is designed to provide the backbone code for running scripts on the FAIR cluster.
-It also contains some quick guides for accessing research datasets and logging experiments!
-Here are some of the main functions built in:

-:rocket:	Launch an experiment:

-`python main.py -m mode=local`

-**Goodies baked in**

-:white_check_mark:	 Launch the same code locally or on the cluster easily: `mode=local` or `mode=cluster`

-:white_check_mark:	 Sweep over parameters in parallel: `python main.py -m datamodule.batch_size=4,8,16`

-:white_check_mark:	 Hydra configs, in human readable, composable `yaml` files: `python main.py -m model=cnn dataset=cifar10`

-:white_check_mark:	 Includes a simple `setup.py` to save you from import headaches

-:white_check_mark:	 Smart logging that shows function inputs, colors outputs, and tracks timestamps thanks to [Loguru](https://github.com/Delgan/loguru)

-:white_check_mark:	 Basic unit tests built-in: `python -m pytest tests/`

 # :ice_cube: Code Organization